glotzerlab/row/doc/src/guide/tutorial/multiple.md

 {{#include hello.sh:submit2}}
 ```

-Go ahead, run `row show status` and see if the output is what you expect.
+Run `row show status` and see if the output is what you expect.

 ## Getting more detailed information